freeplane/docs/src/docs/scripting/Asking_AI_from_scripts.md

 This page is for script authors who want Groovy scripts to send AI requests asynchronously and handle the result in a callback.

+## Benefits and risks

+Benefits:

+- scripts can reuse AI and saved prompts without blocking the UI,
+- callbacks, cancellation, and explicit model/tool settings give script authors control over the request flow.

+Risks:

+- AI output must be treated as untrusted input,
+- hidden request modes reduce visibility,
+- scripts that act on AI output or generated code can become dangerous.

 ## What scripts can do

 From Groovy scripts you can: